-Mutual funds provide youngsters with the ability to invest in a group of stocks or bonds.
+Investing as a teenager in mutual funds offers the ability to invest in a group of stocks or bonds.
 In addition, most mutual fund accounts can be initiated with a $250 deposit.
 As with the stock market, teens may run the risk of losing money if they invest in a poorly performing mutual fund.

 Starting a Roth IRA is another great way for 16 year olds to begin to invest in their retirement.
-The reason a Roth IRA is more attractive for youngsters than a typical 401K or a traditional IRA is that Roth IRAs are taxed in the year the contribution is made.
+The reason a Roth IRA is more attractive for youngsters than a typical 401(k) or a traditional IRA is that Roth IRAs are taxed in the year the contribution is made.
 No taxes are applied to a Roth IRA when gains are realized nor when funds are withdrawn.

 With this being the case, the most favorable time to contribute to a Roth IRA is when you're young, with very little taxable income.
 A 16 year old who has a job or other earned income may contribute as much as $6,000 yearly to a Roth IRA.